Fighting the Gender Gap in Science

 ISP envisions that women and men in supported research groups and networks should have equal opportunities to achieve their full potential in scientific research.
 ISP is working to create awareness of the gender biases and to increase women's participation in scientific research to the same level as men's.

-Dr Carla Puglia, Programme Director ISP Physics:
+Prof Carla Puglia, Programme Director ISP Physics:

 - An important goal of the ISP is to increase the representation of women in the basic sciences physics, mathematics and chemistry.
 To do this, you need to work at all levels – from primary school all the way through to doctoral education.
 Just getting more students at all into mathematics and physics at university level requires significant inputs during the early school years.